Skip to main content

 Recognizing the Early Signs

-The initial stages of are often subtle.
+The initial stages of insulin resistance are often subtle.
 The body’s remarkable ability to compensate can mask the underlying issue for years.
 Understanding the early signs is the first step toward proactive intervention.
 These symptoms are signals from your body that the metabolic machinery is working harder than it should.

 • Persistent Fatigue A common yet often overlooked sign is a feeling of tiredness, especially after meals.
 When glucose cannot efficiently enter cells for energy, it leaves you feeling drained.